puppetlabs/puppet-rfc/arm-3.puppet_templates/puppet_templates.md

 suitable api.

-One idea is that EPP templates are recognized by either ending with .epp, or having an .epp pseudo ending before an ending indicating the type of file (to make editing easier). e.g.
+One idea is that EPP templates are recognized by either ending with `.epp`, or having an `.epp` pseudo ending before an ending indicating the type of file (to make editing easier). e.g.

     404page.epp
     404page.epp.html

 Both of these signal that this is an epp file, and could be used like
 this:

-pptemplate ( '404page.epp' )
+    pptemplate ('404page.epp')

 Passing (local) arguments to the template
 -----------------------------------------